starivera/GalSpecFitX/paper/paper.md

 ## Output and Results

 `GalSpecFitX` produces a comprehensive set of outputs, including processed data, best-fit continua, diagnostic plots, and log files.
-Results are stored in a user-defined output directory, e.g.:
+Results are stored in a user-defined directory, e.g.:

 ```
 output/